 Once it’s complete you should reboot the system and test your games again.

-I hope this tip will help you resolving your issue.
+I hope this tip will help you resolve your issue.